hammzat/HarmonyCustomGenerator/README.md

 - [ ] Replace the generated monuments with your custom ones.
     > For example: switch vanilla outpost to custom generated.

-2. Map Image Generator
+3. Map Image Generator
    > Stolen from original Rust
 - [x] Generate splat/height map.
+- [x] Generate monument names.
-- [ ] Generate monument names.
+- [ ] Generate metro icons.

 > Don't generate maps larger than 6000!
 > Rust client won't be able to process them and will just display as a 6000 map with flying prefabs and monuments